 - Seat belts must be worn at all times in mini-buses and when available in school/charter buses.
-Buses will not move until everyone is buckled up. - Everyone must remain seated and facing forward on buses. - Inside voice is to be used at all times in vehicles. - Eating, chewing gum and drinking are prohibited in vehicles. - Objects will not be extended or thrown out a window. - Objects may not be thrown inside the bus. - Body limbs may not be extended out a window. - Littering is prohibited.
+Buses will not move until everyone is buckled up. - Everyone must remain seated and facing forward on buses. - Inside voice is to be used at all times in vehicles. - Eating, chewing gum and drinking are prohibited in vehicles while the vehicle is moving. - Objects will not be extended or thrown out a window. - Objects may not be thrown inside the bus. - Body limbs may not be extended out a window. - Littering is prohibited.
 Trash should be placed in designated trash containers.